 Laura Bjølstad and Christian Munch met in Elverum, where Laura was a housemaid for the Munthe family.
 Christian already worked in Løten at that time.
 He got them an apartment at By in Ådalsbruk, and they moved there when they got married in October of 1861.
 Sophie was born here.

 By is the town of Løten’s oldest farm.
 One of the inland area’s largest burial grounds from the years 0-1000 A.D. is located here.
 Christian and Laura Munch lived here for about a year.
-The houses at By were old and drafty, and it has been said that Christian Munch was concerned for the health of the little one and for Laura, who was already sick with tuberculosis.
+The houses at By were old and drafty, and it has been said that Christian Munch was concerned for the health of their first-born daughter and for Laura, who was already sick with tuberculosis.
 They were able to move to Engelaug.

-Christian Writes to Laura about the house at By: "we will have 3 rooms and a small kitchen whit a stov, as well as a room next to it that can be used as a pantry.
-The living room is rather larger, very bright and friendly.
-I just hope it is warm for you, my darly beloved!"
+Christian Writes to Laura about the house at By: "We will have 3 rooms and a small kitchen whit a stove, as well as a room next to it that can be used as a pantry.
+The living room is rather large, very bright and friendly.
+I just hope it is warm for you, my darling beloved!"

 Christian Munch was the army physician associated with the drill ground Tofsrudmoen near Tofsrud farm at Ådalsbruk.
 This position called him to duty only during certain periods, and he could therefore also work as a doctor in Løten.
 He also substituted for this student friend, Dr. Christoffer Munthe in Elverum, and this was where he met Laura.